top of page

 Strengthened qualitative research design and led stakeholder survey efforts; identified local information pathways, recovery barriers, and risk perceptions.

-Initiated the design of a virtual disaster preparedness hub aimed at integrating community resources, improving capacity sharing, and advancing climate resilience strategies across coastal regions.
+Initiated a virtual disaster preparedness hub aimed at integrating community resources, improving capacity sharing, and advancing climate resilience strategies across coastal regions.

 Research Assistant and Program Coordinator